Uranometrical/.github/profile/README.md

 # Uranometrical
-A group of friends working to create a fun little MC modding project.
+The organization behind _Constellar_, _Aurora_, and more.
+We're a group of friends working to create fun little MC modding-related projects.

+Our main focuses are:
-Our main focus is _Constellar_, a Minecraft 1.8.9.
-PvP client targeting standalone functionality, with support for Forge through tweaking (the same way OptiFine works).
+ * _Constellar_, a Minecraft 1.8.9.
+PvP client targeting standalone and forge functionality, powered by SpongePowered Mixins.
+ * _Aurora_, an extensible launcher alternative, and will be _Constellar_'s main launcher in the future.
+ * _notes_, reverse-engineered documentation of other clients and mods, as well as articles about client and mod development.

 ### Constellar
-A small project aiming to develop into a respectable mod to use alongside other mods, with many features from other popular clients such as _Lunar Client_, and some more miscellaneous modules from mods such as _LabyMod_.
-We are not developing Constellar with the goal of replacing any existing mods, and our main goal is to expand outward into focusing on servers aside from _Hypixel_.
+A small client project aiming to develop into a respectable standalone PvP client.
+Functions as a standalone mod (such as Lunar Client, Badlion, etc.), as well as a Forge mod (such as LabyMod).
+The goal is to merge plenty of features from other clients using our own, unique implementations.
+We also aim to feature compatibility with the cosmetics of other clients, as well as their networking, though this is quite ambitious -- no promises!

+_Constellar_ focuses on more than just Hypixel, as well.

 ### notes
-Documentation of various other Minecraft clients, often through manual reverse-engineering.
-Leave a star, it takes a lot of effort to make!
+Reverse-engineered documentation on other clients and mods, hence the slow progress.
+Also contains information on client and mod development, aims to be informative.

 ### Aurora (TODO)
-Launcher (ooooooooooooooooooooo).
+An extensible C#/.NET 5.0 Minecraft launcher built on top of osu!framework, with the goal of being entirely plug-in-based and being capable of launching other PvP clients, such as Lunar and Badlion.